TrellixVulnTeam/swahilipython_SCMU/Doc/library/codecs.rst

    code calling :meth:`read` and :meth:`write`, while *Reader* and *Writer* work on the backend — the data in *stream*.

-   You can use these objects to do transparent transcodings, e.g., from Latin-1 to UTF-8 and back.
+   You can use these objects to do transparent transcodings, e.g., kutoka Latin-1 to UTF-8 and back.

    The *stream* argument must be a file-like object.